 Standard Breathing Space

 A standard breathing space is available to anyone with problem debt.
-It gives them a 60-day moratorium from legal action being taken against them by creditors.
-During the 60-day period the person will benefit from a freeze on interest, charges, contact and most enforcement action.
+It gives them a 60-day pause from legal action being taken against them by creditors.
+During the 60-day period, the person will benefit from a freeze on interest, charges, contact and most enforcement action.

 Only debt advice providers (authorised by the Financial Conduct Authority) and a local authority can start a breathing space.
-The debt advice providers are responsible for the administration of a breathing space and are the point of contact.
+There are a number of debt advice providers that you can contact for assistance, as follows:

 A debtor who is unlikely to be able to repay their debts can apply for a standard breathing space.
 All applications will be considered but may not be granted in all circumstances.
 If someone has assets or could pay their debts with budgeting help, then they may not be granted a breathing space.